RW Cephei

+In 2022, the star underwent a "great dimming" event similar to Betelgeuse.

-The temperature intermediate between the red supergiants and yellow hypergiants, and itself varying considerably, has led to it being variously considered as a red hypergiant or yellow hypergiant.
+The temperature intermediate between the red supergiants and yellow hypergiants has led to it being variously considered as a red hypergiant or yellow hypergiant.

+Observational history

+The first documented sighting of RW Cephei dates back to 1746 when it was included in a star catalog compiled by James Bradley.
+It has been described as a red star since at least the 1840s, when Friedrich Wilhelm Argelander noted it as "very red" in his catalog.
+RW Cephei was independently discovered to be variable by Thomas William Backhouse and Henrietta Swan Leavitt in 1899 and 1907 respectively, but has been suspected to be variable by Angelo Secchi since at least 1868.
+The star was designated RW in 1908, being the fifteenth discovered variable in Cepheus.
+Analysis of spectra in 1942 revealed RW Cephei to be a highly luminous hypergiant star, appearing more luminous than Mu Cephei.
+More detailed spectral studies in 1956 and 1972 revealed unique spectral features, setting it apart from the other known hypergiants.
+Since then, the star has been studied infrequently over the decades.
+In late 2022, RW Cephei was announced to be undergoing a great dimming event, and it was subsequently observed by the CHARA interferometry array in December.

 Distance

-The distance to RW Cephei has been estimated on the basis of its spectroscopic luminosity and it is assumed to be a member of the Cepheus OB1 association.
+The distance to RW Cephei has been estimated on the basis of its spectroscopic luminosity and it is assumed to be a member of the Cepheus OB1 association, placing it within the Perseus Arm of the Milky Way.
 The Gaia Data Release 2 and Gaia Early Data Release 3 parallaxes lead to distance estimates of 3416 +1366/−829 pc and 6666 +1561/−1006 pc respectively.
 Cepheus OB1 is generally considered to be at about 3400 pc.
 The open cluster Berkeley 94, of which RW Cephei may be a member, is thought to be at a distance of 3900±110 pc.
-The star and cluster are part of the larger star-forming region Sh 2-132 within the Orion-Cygnus arm of the Milky Way.
+The star and cluster are part of the larger star-forming region Sh 2-132.

 Variability

-RW Cephei was first discovered to be variable by Henrietta Swan Leavitt in 1907.
-The magnitude range was initially given as 8.2–8.8 using photographic plates, while later studies found the photographic range to be from 8.6–10.7, however they note that maxima and minima cannot be derived with any certainty.
+The magnitude range of RW Cephei was given as 8.2–8.8 using photographic plates in the initial report, while later studies found the photographic range to be from 8.6–10.7, noting that maxima and minima cannot be derived with any certainty.
 Other authors estimate an amplitude of only around 0.5 magnitudes.
 Modern estimates put the range of variability from 6.0 to 7.6 in the V-band.
-The star was designated RW in 1908, being the fifteenth discovered variable in Cepheus.

 RW Cephei has been classified as a semi-regular variable star of type SRd, meaning that it is a slowly varying yellow giant or supergiant.
-The General Catalogue of Variable Stars gives a period of approximately 346 days taken from a 1952 study, but other studies suggest different periods and certainly no strong periodicity.
+The General Catalogue of Variable Stars cites a 1952 study giving a period of approximately 346 days, while other studies suggest different periods and certainly no strong periodicity.